bekencorp/bk_aidk/docs/bk7258/en/projects/beken_genie/index.rst

 A: Fibocom LE270/370, luat Air780E, Quectel EC-800M, MobileTek I511

+Note: When using the Quectel EC-800M, some additional modifications are required for the adaptation code.
+The specific patch can be obtained from this link: https://armino.bekencorp.com/article/34.html

 Q: How does beken genie connect an external 4G module through USB interface?

 A: Please refer to https://docs.bekencorp.com/arminodoc/bk_idk/bk7258/en/v_ai_2.0.1/developer-guide/peripheral/bk_modem.html#modem-griver-usage-guide